 que abcdff

-Nous pouvons utiliser Geohashes pour stocker et interroger des documents par position dans Cloud Firestore avec une efficacité raisonnable tout en ne nécessitant qu'un seul champ indexé.
+Nous pouvons utiliser Geohashes pour stocker et interroger des documents par position dans Cloud Firestore avec une efficacité raisonnable, tout en ne nécessitant qu'un seul champ indexé.

-Installer la bibliothèque d'assistance
+Installer la bibliothèque d'aide

-API modulaire Web
+Web

 // Install from NPM.
 If you prefer to use a static .js file visit